 [Picea glauca ‘Densata’]

-Perfect for evergreen privacy screens and windbreaks, Black Hills Spruce transplants are a slow-growing, compact tree, resulting in very dense growth that is too thick to see through.
+Perfect for evergreen privacy screens and windbreaks, Black Hills Spruce are a slow-growing, compact tree, resulting in very dense growth that is too thick to see through.
 Unlike many of the faster growing evergreen species, a Black Hills Spruce becomes a fantastic visual barrier and windbreak as the tree matures.

 It’s short bright bluish green needles and a dense, conical shape makes Black Hills Spruce transplants a landscaper’s friend.
 This species of spruce can be planted and trimmed almost like a hedge.